Where To See Quokkas In Sydney? (3 Best Places)

 Quokkas live in Sydney exclusively in zoos and wildlife parks.

-However, each of these three places is totally different with different advantages and disadvantages.
+However, each of these two places is totally different with different advantages and disadvantages.
 Therefore, we would like to offer you some help in deciding so that you can experience Quokkas as close as possible!

 Taronga Zoo Sydney